 And no, I’m not talking about the one at the Plaza since I think it’s SUPER overrated and one of the biggest NYC tourist traps around.

 No, if I had to pick one place to go for afternoon tea in NYC, it would be Kings’ Carriage House.
-I mean, it’s an absolute TREASURE on the upper east side where the only thing better than the old-world, chandelier studded, townhouse decor is the price of a classic, three-tiered, afternoon tea service.
+I mean, it’s an absolute TREASURE of a cafe on the Upper East Side where the only thing better than the old-world, chandelier studded, townhouse decor is the price of a classic, three-tiered, afternoon tea service.

 Because an afternoon tea here costs just $29.95 per person and includes delicious things like smoked salmon tea sandwiches, sesame chicken salad, goat cheese tartlets, fresh scones with jam/clotted cream, raspberry ginger tartlets, apricot coconut tea cakes, chocolate pistachio tea cakes, lemon curd squares, and, DUH, tea!